-- A mixture of large sheds of different volumes arranged around yards, inlets and waterways in an apparently ad-hoc manner often dictated by function. - Also comprising boat cranes, moorings and slipways. - 6.1 Boatyards are intertwined with the function and enjoyment of the Broads and are a distinctive part of its character as well as being essential to its economy.
+3.53 Boatyards are intertwined with the function and enjoyment of the Broads and are a distinctive part of its character as well as being essential to its economy.
 Although they were historically used for boat building, many boatyards now focus on boat maintenance, repair and storage, as well as offering on-site mooring and boat hire.
 Some sites have reduced in size with pockets of housing or holiday accommodation around their periphery.
-Some locations are intermixed with waterside chalets and show the close relationship of different activities on the waterways.
+Some locations are intermixed with waterside chalets which show the close relationship of different activities on the waterways.
 In such cases, although the boatyards are commercial or industrial in nature, their relationship to water makes neighbouring residential more palatable